 Having eczema can have a big impact on people’s lives and because there is no cure, we would like to find a way to prevent eczema developing in children.
 We don’t know whether adding in emollients to the skin care advice given to parents is effective in preventing eczema, and the only way to find out is by doing this study.

 2. How many families will take part in the BEEP study?

-We are looking for 1300 babies who have asthma, eczema or hayfever in the immediate family for this study.
+1300 families with newborn babies who have asthma, eczema or hayfever in the immediate family are taking part in this study.